Mining in Space with Prospecting Satellites

 Deep Space Industries playfully patterns itself after Star Trek: Deep Space Nine.
 It has its own agenda for mining near Earth asteroids and presents the only major competition for Planetary Resources at this writing.
 Geologist and chemist John S. Lewis joined that organization in February 2013.

-Planetary Respources is ready to send up Arkyd-series satellites in 2013, while Deep Space will not launch until 2015.
+Planetary Resources is ready to send up Arkyd-series satellites in 2013, while Deep Space will not launch until 2015.
 This is all convenient, because --

 At the same time, the Google LunarX Prize competition is ahead of schedule by two years, with Lunar landers in early 2013.
 The moon is a good platform from which to extend space mining activities now and for space tourism expansion in the future.
 Among other positives, the lesser gravity of the moon requires less fuel on takeoff than that needed on Earth.

-When you step back and see the big picture of LunarX, X Hab, and Arkyd, a connection is explosive with the realization that we could be on the moon in 2013 - 2014 and mining asteroids from there.
+When you step back and see the big picture of LunarX, X-Hab, and Arkyd, a connection is explosive with moon landing equipment available for use in 2013.

 Major Asteroid Mining Players